Skip to main content

 How do you reconnect with your partner after being distant?

 Start small and consistent.
-Ask a real question, sit together without phones, suggest one thing you both enjoy.
-Small bids for connection rebuild closeness faster than big planned events.
+Ask a real question, sit together without phones, do one thing you both actually enjoy.
+The small bids for connection rebuild closeness faster than grand gestures or long conversations.

 Ready for More Questions?